Skip to main content

 Freshers need a different order of proof than experienced candidates.
 CV Ninja helps structure projects and education so the resume does not feel empty.

-Once users see their projects turning into stronger resume sections, account creation feels useful.
-Premium features become easier to sell around export, tailoring, and advanced career tools.
+Once your projects start turning into stronger resume sections, create a free account to save progress.
+Premium features are there when you need export, tailoring, and advanced career tools.

 Frequently asked questions